A cursory collection of information by Ken Wear (BSPhysics, MSEE)

 power to the ground does not sterilize the ground nor cook everything in the

-intervening atmosphere (including birds who may have a pathway during
+intervening atmosphere (including birds who may have a flyway during

 migrations).